-Dried Porcini Mushrooms "Extra Quality"Regular price 8.60€ Save Liquid error (product-template line 131): -Infinity%
+Dried Porcini Mushrooms "Extra Quality"Regular price 8.60€ Save Liquid error (product-template line 131): Computation results to '-Infinity'%

 With our Dried Porcini Mushrooms Extra quality we propose a carefully selected product that presents large slices, unbroken when packaged, with a light colour and an intense scent.
 Easy to use and always of great impact.
 We dry our mushrooms with a process of "controlled drying", using a drier with constant ventilation (+46°/48°C) that keeps the structure of the mushrooms unaltered.
 Thanks to the slow process, all the water is eliminated.
 The final result is a light-coloured, defined mushroom with a natural scent.

 Dried porcini mushrooms (Boletus edulis and allied species).
 Origin UE

 Dried mushrooms can be preserved by storing them in a cool and dry place, but for a better result we suggest storing them in the freezer, inside their original packaging or in a simple freezer bag.
 This way the characteristics of the product are kept unaltered.
 Product subject to natural weight loss.